-"Illicit connection" means any drain or conveyance, whether on the surface or subsurface, which allows an illicit discharge to enter the MS4storm water system, including but not limited to any conveyances which allow any discharge, such as sewage, process wastewater, and wash water, to enter the storm drain system and any connections to the storm drain system from indoor drains and sinks, regardless of whether the drain or connection had been previously allowed, permitted, or approved by a government agency; or any drain or conveyance connected from a commercial or industrial land use to the MS4storm water system which has not been documented in plans, maps, or equivalent records and approved or permitted by the cityCity.
+"Illicit connection" means any drain or conveyance, whether on the surface or subsurface, which allows an illicit discharge to enter the storm water system, including but not limited to any conveyances which allow any discharge, such as sewage, process wastewater, and wash water, to enter the storm drain system and any connections to the storm drain system from indoor drains and sinks, regardless of whether the drain or connection had been previously allowed, permitted, or approved by a government agency; or any drain or conveyance connected from a commercial or industrial land use to the storm water system which has not been documented in plans, maps, or equivalent records and approved or permitted by the City.

-"Illicit discharge" means any discharge to an MS4the storm water system that is not composed entirely of storm water, except discharges not identified as significant contributors exempted in §13.27.200B of pollutants listed in the General Permit and allowable under the City's MS4 program this chapter.
+"Illicit discharge" means any discharge to the storm water system that is not composed entirely of storm water, except as exempted in §13.27.200B of this chapter.